1. What are Annuities?

 Annuities are very popular investments by the elderly, so they are common assets for survivors to deal with after the death of a loved one.
 A traditional annuity provides a regular income stream to the beneficiary for a term of years or for lifetime.
 Other “deferred” annuities permit accumulation of investment gains until a later date when payments to the beneficiary begin.
 The payment amount is calculated using the age and life expectancy of a person, who is referred to as the annuitant.
 The owner can be almost anyone, including a living trust, but is usually the annuitant.
 From an investment perspective, annuities can be very complicated.
 Although some annuities are very simple and easy to understand, the myriad of options and investment choices can make the topic very complex to even the most financially astute.

-Some annuities are owned inside Individual Retirement Accounts (“IRAs”).
+Some annuities are owned inside Individual Retirement Arrangements (“IRAs”).
 The IRA “wrapper” makes the situation even more complex because annuity payments might be collected inside the IRA before coming out as IRA distributions to the owner.

 2. Who inherits an Annuity after the annuitant dies?